Student Spotlight: Anthony Walker

 “I knew my introverted personality would not mix at a four-year school,” he said.
 “On top of that, I did not want to put myself so heavily in debt at a young age.
 I took a tour of College of DuPage and I told myself at that moment, ‘This is it!’
 COD has everything so diverse, so many ways to get involved, and it was affordable.
 Despite it being a little far away from home and in a community that I was unfamiliar with, I saw my potential at COD.
 It was one of the best choices I have ever made.”

-While at COD, Walker received a scholarship after completing his commitment as an orientation leader and the Dr. Rev. Martin Luther King, Jr., scholarship in 2017 through the College of DuPage Foundation.
-For the latter scholarship, he received a letter of recommendation from Nancy Payne, Professor of Business.
+While at COD, Walker served as the Student Trustee on the College’s Board of Trustees for one year.
+He also received a scholarship after completing his commitment as an orientation leader and the Dr. Rev. Martin Luther King, Jr., scholarship through the College of DuPage Foundation.
+For the latter, he received a letter of recommendation from Nancy Payne, Professor of Business.

 In addition to the quality education he is receiving from College of DuPage, Walker praises the faculty for taking the time to navigate him toward his goals.